davexparker/prism-benchmarks/README.md

 # The PRISM Benchmark Suite

+_[This is a revised copy of the benchmark suite containing just the models from the QComp 2020 competition http://qcomp.org/competition/2020/, including some extra models from http://qcomp.org/benchmarks/index.html]_

 The PRISM benchmark suite is a collection of PRISM models and associated properties, that can be used for benchmarking or testing of a new probabilistic model checking implementation or technique.
 See here for details: